-You can also disable (i.e. blacklist) certain menu actions of certain menus.
-Use the following command to disable certain actions of the Application menu (only available on Mac OS X hosts):
+You can also disable, or blacklist, certain menu actions of certain menus.
+Use the following command to disable certain actions of the Application menu.
+This is only available on Mac OS X hosts.

-VBoxManage setextradata "VM name" GUI/RestrictedRuntimeApplicationMenuActions OPTION[,OPTION...]
+VBoxManage setextradata "VM name" GUI/RestrictedRuntimeApplicationMenuActions OPTION[,OPTION...] where OPTION is one of the following keywords:

+About

-About Don't show the About menu item in this menu.
+Do not show the About menu item in this menu.